 One issue I have with emerging technological breakthroughs is that they’re usually focused on solving tomorrow’s problems.
 And we need tools to solve today’s problems.

 But quantum computing doesn’t have that focus.
 Instead, it could prove mission-critical in helping us solve today’s problems.

-We’re amid a global energy crisis defined by soaring oil prices.
-As a result, we’re all paying $6-plus per gallon for gas.
-That’s unreal.
+We’re amid a global energy crisis that’s been defined by soaring fuel prices.
+As a result, we’re all paying high-dollar to fill our cars with gas.
 And it’s hurting everyone.

 Of course, the ultimate “fix” is for everyone to buy electric vehicles.
 But EVs are technologically limited today.
 On average, they max out at about 250 miles of driving range.
 And they’re also pretty expensive.

 Quantum computing could change that.
 It could allow us to create a million-mile EV rather soon.
 And through material simulation and battery optimization modeling, it’d also dramatically reduce the costs of EV manufacturing.

 In other words, with the help of quantum computing, we could be just years away from $15,000 EVs that can drive up to 1,000 miles on a single charge.